cloudmesh-community/sp20-516-232/datacenter.md

 ### Overview

 Facebook broke ground on the Clonee data centre in 2016 and the first building became operational in December 2017.
 The centre is built on a 250-acre site.
-Brookfield Renewable supplying 100% renewable wind energy to this Data Center.
+Brookfield Renewable supplying 100% renewable wind energy to this Data Center [@CloneeDC-sp20-516-232].

 @fig:sp20-516-232-clonee shows a data center in Clonee Ireland.